Root Canal After Care: What to Do (and Avoid) for a Smooth Recovery

 Can You Drive After a Root Canal?

-This depends on the type of anesthesia used.
+It depends on the type of anesthesia or sedation used.

 Can You Smoke After a Root Canal?